aesir-tecnologia/website/PLAN.md

 ## 7. Composables & Data Access
 - Implement `useSiteNavigation`, `useSiteLinks`, and `useSocialLinks` composables that pull structured data from `app.config` for header/footer components.
 - Create `useHomepageContent`, `useServicesContent`, and similar helpers, each hydrating copy blocks from `@nuxt/content` or pre-parsed markdown sections in `docs/`.
-- Add `useSectionCopy(key, locale)` helper that fetches copy by key, falling back to English and logging missing translations during development.
+- Add a `useSectionCopy(key)` helper that fetches copy by key and logs missing sections during development.
-- Provide `useSeoDefaults` composable that returns base meta (title template, description, canonical) and merges route-specific overrides.
 - Expose a `useTechnologyStack` composable returning logos, accessible labels, and links for the marquee component.

 ## 8. Page Migration Plan